as_aux_lemma => tac does the same as tac, except that it wraps the resulting expression

 @[simp↓] theorem not_and_eq (p q : Prop) : (¬ (p ∧ q)) = (¬p ∨ ¬q) :=

 When multiple simp theorems are applicable, the simplifier uses the one with highest priority.
-The equational theorems of function are applied at very low priority (100 and below).
+The equational theorems of functions are applied at very low priority (100 and below).
 If there are several with the same priority, it is uses the "most recent one".
 Example:

 @[simp high] theorem cond_true (a b : α) : cond true a b = a := rfl